jduelfer/critical-inquiries/_texts/2020-12-31-killing-commendatore.markdown

 _Killing Commendatore_’s characters are vivid and complex.
 Some are lovable, others mysterious and even sinister.
 Murakami first thrusts us into the life of the narrator, and then wisps us off into his own imagination – where we are unsure what is real and what is not.
 This is truly a wonderful novel.

 <h2><strong>Story</strong></h2>
-The narrator’s wife, named Yuza, just left him.
+The narrator’s wife, named Yuzu, just left him.
 They had been together for much of their twenties and early thirties, but something had pushed her to seek love elsewhere.
 Although the narrator was blind-sighted at first, as he drives through the Japanese countryside to get away from it all, he reflects on his past and realizes that there were plenty of signs he should have picked up on.

 Through these reflections on his relationship, he also tells us about other parts of his life.
 He’s a very skilled artist who fell into painting mundane portraits for a steady paycheck.
 He doesn’t regret this decision – as many of his schoolmates either sought out different professions entirely or aren’t making enough for a decent living – but he does wish to pursue his own artistic desires.